zwiebert/tronferno-mcu/README.md

      send c=up;              (would open all shutters from all groups)
 ```

-In case you no longer have working Fernotron central unit.
+In case you no longer have a working Fernotron central unit.
 You would start from scratch:

      config cu=80xxxx;  (just make up an address, x needs to be one of 0...9 a...f  (hex).  write it down)